 2. Can I eat pickled jalapenos when pregnant?

-You may occasionally consume pickled jalapenos when pregnant after seeking your doctor’s approval (8).
-Ensure to eat in limited quantities to avoid heartburn.
+You may occasionally consume pickled jalapenos when pregnant after seeking your doctor’s approval during your prenatal care (8).
+Ensure to eat in limited quantities to avoid heartburn, indigestion, nausea, or acid reflux.
 Also, consume only pasteurized pickled jalapenos as unpasteurized products may contain harmful pathogens.

 3. Can eating jalapenos during pregnancy boost both mine and my baby’s immunity?

 Consuming jalapenos during pregnancy may be beneficial in preventing excessive weight gain.
 Often, mothers worry about consuming anything too spicy during pregnancy to avoid abdominal discomfort.
 However, a well-monitored quantity of jalapenos may work in your favor.
-Its anti-inflammatory properties can control issues around arthritis and reduce the risk of cancer.
+Its anti-inflammatory properties can control issues around arthritisiXAn autoimmune disease causing inflammation and pain in one or more joints. and reduce the risk of cancer.
 Moreover, it is a great way to get rid of water retention.
 However, you must know the right amount that is safe to consume.

 Infographic: Health Benefits Of Jalapenos In Pregnancy